mpvano/radiohat2/README.md

 In general they are confined to the normal Raspberry Pi build tools, with the exception of ncurses and its development tools.

 There is a simple installation described in the PDF file in the DOC folder.

+Version 7 of Kicad or later is needed to modify the board design.

 ### Mailing list